 (4) Depending on the robotic system in place, prints can hinder the automatic detection of the slip sheets.
-When there are prints applied, the system is parameterized so that it removes slip sheets without visual recognition.(5) With the technologies available on the market today, top slip sheets cannot be processed by a robotic system.
+When there are prints applied, the system is parameterized so that it removes slip sheets without visual recognition.

 7.8 Case specifications